Tweed0984/Disney-Plus-Back-to-UWP/README.md

 - Select "Local Computer" for "Storage Location" and click next.
 (Requires consent to UAC permission request)

-- Select "Place all certificates in the following storage", click "Browse", select "Trusted Root Certification Authority", confirm, next step, continue to complete the certificate import.
+- Select "Place all certificates in the following storage", click "Browse", select "Trusted Root Certification Authorities", confirm, next step, continue to complete the certificate import.

 3. Double-click the ```appx``` installation package to install.